-To add access check rules and policies, use the Attribute-Based Access Control section on the navigation panel.
+To add access check rules and policies, use the Attribute-Based Access Control section on the navigation panel:

 The section is based on the attribute-based access control method, it is used to create access check rules with necessary conditions.
-The system checks if a user can execute a specific action on an object and/or data segment through an attribute check.
+The system checks if a user can execute a specific action with an object and/or data segment through an attribute check.

 NOTE.
 The attribute-based access control method can be used simultaneously with the discretionary access control method.